Girl Scout Workshops

-For general scout information, rules and registration policies, please visit the Scouts page.
+For general scout information, please visit the Scouts page.

 Insects are everywhere and an important part of our world.
 Become an amateur entomologist and learn all about bugs.
 Observe bugs in nature and learn the usefulness of many insects.
-Craft a home for pollinators for your backyard.
 Capture bugs in our prairie and learn about their role in nature.
 This completes most of the Bug badge.

 Explore the Nature Center’s trails with an expert hiker to learn to read a map, interpret trail signs, leave no trace and learn what to take on a hike.
 Make your own snack and enjoy a day in nature!
 This completes most of the Hiker badge.